 Silage wrap recycling

-Farmers can recycle silage wrap at the Echuca Environment Centre and Mt Scobie Transfer Station.
-It's simple to participate, just SHAKE!
-RATTLE! and ROLL!
+Farmers can recycle silage wrap at the Echuca and Mt Scobie Resource Recovery Centres.

-- SHAKE the used film after removing it from the bale to remove grass, water and mud.
-Separate from twine/net wrap.
+Please separate the different types of plastic wrap and shake the used film after removing it from the bale to remove grass, water and mud.
+Also separate from twine/net wrap.